lararodriguez04/NLP_Fake_news_detection/README.md

 # NLP Health Project — Fake Medical News Detection on PubHealth

-A university NLP project for automated fact-checking and explanation generation on the [PUBHEALTH dataset](https://huggingface.co/datasets/health_fact).
+NLP project for automated fact-checking and explanation generation on the [PUBHEALTH dataset](https://huggingface.co/datasets/health_fact).
 The system classifies health-related claims into four veracity classes and generates natural-language explanations for its predictions.
 All experiments were run on a SLURM cluster (NVIDIA L40S-48Q GPU, `nlp08` conda environment).

 ---